pseudonymous/better-better-booru/README.md

  * Updated to support Danbooru's new hotkey for swapping between original and sample images.
  * Updated to support the "limit:" tag in searches.
  * Updated to allow the options section on flash and download posts for logged out users.
+ * Updated the image resizing to allow for resizing by height.
  * Updated the blacklist to allow the use of the "thumbnail matching rules" under the help tab and provide flexibility for customization in the future.
  * Updated the resize to window links so that they can work on flash and webm videos.
  * Updated the image swapping to allow the cancelling of a swap between an original and sample image by sending the swap request a second time while still loading.